InnerSourceCommons/InnerSourcePatterns/maturity-model.md

 **Sharing Policies**

 Having a baseline of shared values makes it easier to work across team boundaries.
+Crossing boundaries becomes easier if a limited set of baseline rules and guidelines apply everywhere and can easily be referenced.

 * SP-0: No sharing culture nor written policies.
 * SP-1:	Some members of the organization unite to define values and principles, but are not clearly supported when they do.